joseph-flinn/site/frontend/posts/daily-journaling-report-3.md

 it.
 In that time, I have had some significant life changes that have led me to a different usage pattern of my devices.
 My needs have changed with respect to my "second brain".

-Last year, every morning would start with me making a cup of coffee (a pourover) and sitting down to turn on my computer.
-As soon as I was logged in, I would pop open my second-brain and write all of my morning subconcious/shower thoughts, review the previous day, set an intention for that day, and then make a todo list.
-It quickly became my mornning ritual, cultivating my digital home where I track of my tasks and any thoughts that pop into my head.
+Last year, every morning would start with me making a cup of coffee (a pour-over) and sitting down to turn on my computer.
+As soon as I was logged in, I would pop open my second brain and write all of my morning subconscious/shower thoughts, review the previous day, set an intention for that day, and then make a to-do list.
+It quickly became my morning ritual, cultivating my digital home where I track my tasks and any thoughts that pop into my head.

 However, this year has brought on a more nomadic lifestyle.
 The months of April and May barely saw me turn on my computer more than once a week.
-During this time, I still needed some-what daily todo lists and reverted to using the ever-present Obsidian on my phone.
-As this muscle memory was defined, I found myself duplicating my todo list between devices on the days where I would use both, depending on the context and what I needed.
+During this time, I still needed somewhat to-do lists and reverted to using the ever-present Obsidian on my phone.
+As this muscle memory was defined, I found myself duplicating my to-do list between devices on the days where I would use both, depending on the context and what I needed.
 And every pragmatic software engineer bristles at breaking DRY principles.

 ## Updates - Goodbye Apple (Set up Note Syncing)

-How do you solve a duplication error when data in needed in more than one place?
+How do you solve a duplication error when data is needed in more than one place?
 You've probably already guessed.
 I needed to sync my notes between my mobile device and my laptop.
 So, as any engineering leader worth their salt, I sat down and did a return on investment analysis: